robertmartin8/ReasonableDeviations/Notes.md

 Link: [Why Chemical Reactions Happen (notes)]( {{ site.imageurl }}../notes/why_chemical_reactions_happen.pdf)

 In January, when I was examining the reading lists for Cambridge and reading example personal statements for Natural Sciences, I noticed that a common denominator was the book _Why Chemical Reactions Happen_, by Keeler and Wothers.
 I proceeded to read the first two chapters, and was able to easily follow the physics-based reasoning.
 I therefore listed it on my personal statement, with the full intention of reading the whole thing before the interview.
 However, after the first few chapters, the material becomes extremely dense (especially with the focus on MO theory), and pretty hard going.
 To help summarise what I needed to know, I made notes on this book.
 These notes turned out to be quite verbose, because the book itself is quite succinct anyway.
 I wasn't asked anything about the book in my interview, which I suppose is fortunate because I would have probably struggled.
-Nevertheless, that meant that the notes were a waste of time.
-If any of you are in a similar predicament, I hope you benefit from them.
+Nevertheless, that meant that on paper, the notes were a waste of time (pun intended?).
+But if any of you are in a similar predicament, I hope you benefit from having some notes to refer to.

 ---